 Question: If the PEO client already has a reemployment tax (RT) account number, does the client need to obtain a new RT number?

 Question: If the client does not have an RT number, must the client obtain one?

 Yes, if the PEO is electing the client method, all clients must obtain their own RT account numbers if they do not already have one

 assigned.
-The client must register using the Department's online Florida Business Tax Application, or complete and submit a Florida
+The client must register using the Department's online Florida Business Tax Application, or complete and submit a paper Florida

 Business Tax Application (Form DR-1